hkwu/ghastly/docs/README.md

 ```

 ###### Arrays
-Return an array to have Ghastly randomly select one of the array elements as the response to send.
+Return an array to have Ghastly randomly select one of the array elements as the response to dispatch.

 ```js
 function handler() {